Efesto/blog/_posts/2023-02-13-remote-journal_follow-up.md

 On the topic of pair programming remotely I'm still conflicted and maybe I'll write about it in the future.

+### Working remotely

-So after one year of experiments, my conclusion is that, by working remotely, you can build a "good enough" team culture but it will never replace the full "in the office" experience.
+So after one year of experiments, my conclusion is that, by working remotely, you can build a "good enough" team spirit but it will never replace the full "in the office" experience.

 And I think [that's fine]({% post_url 2023-02-13-Remote-work-yays-and-nays %}).